OscarP76/week13-ORM-Homework/README.md

 # week13-ORM-Homework

 ## Summary
-This is an e-commerce backend project I created.
+This is an e-commerce backend project I created. <br>
+Using Insomnia to display route functionality. <br>
+Including a walkthrough video. <br>

 ## Languages Used
 JavaScript <br>